Azure/azure-sdk-for-python/sdk/core/azure-core/samples/README.md

 These are some code snippets that show the way in which you can set up some functionalities used in new SDKs such as logging, pipelines, etc.

-They are not intended to be ran as standalone application, but show you how these functionalities can be configured.
+They are not intended to be run as standalone application, but show you how these functionalities can be configured.

 [test_example_sync.py](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/core/azure-core/samples/test_example_sync.py) - samples of how to create a sync pipeline